 - 8.5 Does my teen need the same auto insurance coverage I do?

 - 8.6 If my teen goes away to school, do I still list them on my policy?

 - 8.7 Is my teen eligible for a student discount?

 - 8.8 Does driving a safer vehicle help teens to acquire a more affordable auto insurance?

 - 8.9 Is it better to add a teen to my policy or get them a new policy?

 - 8.10 Do I have other options if adding my teen to my policy is too expensive?

 The driving habits have already been embodied in the minds of adult drivers.
 Therefore, the parents might not be potent enough in teaching the driving skills to their children as compared to the professional driving instructor.

-Tip for parents: The department of motor vehicles might offer educational courses and materials to help.
+The department of motor vehicles might offer educational courses and materials to help.
 Also, private lessons are easily available across the country.
-It is wise to learn from a well-established driving instructor, as anonymous instructors might impart only few long-lasting skills.
+It’s wise to learn from a well-established driving instructor because anonymous instructors might impart only few long-lasting skills.